alexandreroman/tap-otel-demo/README.md

 Of course, you can use your favorite framework and language with OpenTelemetry!

-## Visualize data collected by OpenTelemetry
+## Visualize data collected by OpenTelemetry with Aria

 Metrics and tracing spans are expected to land on Aria by now.

-From Aria you'll find ready-to-use dashboards, so that you can visualize data from your Kubernetes clusters and the apps:
+With Aria you'll find ready-to-use dashboards, so that you can visualize data from your Kubernetes clusters and the apps:

 ![Aria dashboard for Kubernetes clusters](aria-k8s-clusters.png)